-- 1. Please consult the electronic version for the most up to date course offerings. - 2.
-You will receive the BEd Program Regulations and the Field Placement Handbook upon acceptance.
+- 1. Please consult the electronic version of the calendar for the most up to date course offerings. - You will receive the Bachelor of Education Handbook upon acceptance.
 Please read carefully.

-Note: Accepted candidates must submit a final, official university transcript, including notification of graduation, by July 15.
+Note: Accepted candidates who have not already done so must submit a final, official university transcript, including notification of graduation, by July 15.